 Can we work on the collective and reward the individualistic?
 Well, sure you can, it happens every day.
 But it’s a bit crazy.
 The organization, the corporation, the company, is collectivist in nature.
 It is not a collection of units doing individual things.
 It’s a collective for a reason.
 It’s supposed to do things that the individuals on their own can’t.

 But we hire individualistic agents and we tell them to ‘work as a team’.
 OK.
 What’s that?
 The individualistic cum laude says.
-When he manages to learn to ‘work as a team’, we reward him for his individual contributions, so we are reinforcing the original idea.
+When they manage to learn to ‘work as a team’, we reward them for their individual contributions, so we are reinforcing the original idea.
 Confusing the troops, we are.

 At the other end of the spectrum, everybody gets the same reward on a collective achievement regardless the individual contribution.
 Read, universal bonus.